 - Incidental findings.
-What if you're participating in a genomic research study and a researcher happens to gain unexpected or unanticipated insight into your genetic risk of a health condition?
-Should the researcher share this information with you?
-If so, exactly what should you be told — and how and when?
+What if you're participating in a genomic research study and a researcher unexpectedly discovers information that might affect your health?
+Should the researcher share this information with you or your doctor?
+If so, how and when?

 - Right to know.
-Should parents have the right to learn about genetic risks for adult-onset diseases that their newborn has if the child has undergone genome sequencing as part of a newborn screening program?
+Should parents have the right to learn about genetic risks for adult-onset diseases that their children may have?
+Should tests for adult-onset conditions be added to existing newborn screening programs?

 Areas of focus

 - Providing ethics consultation and education.
 Our faculty and staff support clinicians who are adopting new forms of individualized medicine; and seeking advice on the management of ethical, legal and social challenges.
 We also engage scientists, physicians and other health care professionals who are helping to develop these new treatment options.
 We work collaboratively with Mayo Clinic experts to develop innovative educational strategies to increase the clinician’s ability to counsel patients about ethical and social issues associated with new forms of individualized medicine.

 - Placing the needs of patients at the center of medical innovation.
 Researchers in the Bioethics Program conduct projects to characterize patients’ needs in relation to genomic technologies, including potential motivations for pursuing genomic testing, concerns about the use of genetic findings, and potential barriers to pursuing clinically appropriate forms of individualized medicine.

 - Engaging the larger community.
 The Bioethics Program coordinates community engagement activities for CIM, including the Mayo Clinic Biobank Community Advisory Board (CAB), a group of approximately 20 members that reflect the growing diversity of the SE Minnesota community.
 Established in 2009, the CAB is a valuable resource that represents the voice of the community.